1. Uploading a new workflow descriptor to BIAFLOWS

 Do not forget to update the command line, with the parameter value keys.

-For instance, for workflow parameters ij_radius
+For instance, for workflow parameters ij_radius and ij_threshold

 python wrapper.py CYTOMINE_HOST CYTOMINE_PUBLIC_KEY CYTOMINE_PRIVATE_KEY \